frikkfossdal/Vespidae/README.md

 *sketch, explain how tagging with meta-data is super cool and useful*

 At its Core Vespidae transforms Rhino Polycurves into encapsulated objects that we call *VespActions*.
-A VespActions can be anything from a simple move to a cutting move to an extrusino move.
-These are compiled...
+A VespActions can be anything from a simple move to a cutting move to an Extrusion move.
+- sorting and visualization

 ## How do I use it?

 1. Download Build folder from repository.
 3. Move files from Build folder to Grasshopper Component Folder (Open Grasshopper, then File -> Special Folders -> Component Folder).
 4. Restart Rhino and you should be good to go.

+## Getting familiar

+*put example here*